General Cancer Screening for Women

 Sun Exposure and Skin Cancer Risk

 Skin cancer is the most commonly diagnosed type of cancer, and rates are on the rise.
 However, it is one cancer that in most cases can be prevented or detected early.
 While you may hear that you need the sun to make vitamin D, in reality, you only need a few minutes a day to do this.
 Exposure to ultraviolet (UV) rays, either by natural sunlight or tanning beds, can lead to skin cancer.
 In addition, UV rays lead to other forms of skin damage, including wrinkles, loss of skin elasticity, dark patches (sometimes called age spots or liver spots), and pre-cancerous skin changes (such as dry, scaly, rough patches).
-Although dark-skinned people are less likely to develop skin cancer, they can and do develop skin cancers, most often in areas that are not exposed to sun (on the soles of the feet, under nails, and genitals).
+Although dark-skinned people are less likely to develop skin cancer, they can and do develop skin cancers, most often in areas that are not exposed to the sun (on the soles of the feet, under nails, and genitals).

 You can do a lot to protect yourself from damaging UV rays and to detect skin cancer early.
 Start by practicing sun safety, including using a broad-spectrum sunscreen (which protects against UVA & UVB rays) every day, avoiding peak sun times (10 am-4 pm when the rays are strongest), and wearing protective clothing such as hats, sunglasses, and long-sleeved shirts.